bugattmark/bugattmark/README.md

 ### Hi, I'm Bugatt 🙂

-**I'm Building Provethat** solo, I do AI consultancy to provide personalised AI solutions to firms looking to adopt AI in their workflows.
+I'm Building **Provethat** solo, I do AI consultancy to provide solutions for firms looking to adopt AI in their workflows.

-Currently partnering with a client to build the entire backend for their AI-powered travelling platform designed to help customers along the entire journey, from prebooking help, to emergency services during the trip and after-service care.
+Currently partnering with a travelling agency to build the entire AI-powered platform to support customers throughout their journeys, from prebooking help, to emergency services and after-service care.

-Common FAQs: yes I'm named after Bugatti, yes my dad likes cars, yes I have a bugatti
+Common FAQs: yes I'm named after Bugatti, yes my dad likes cars (contact me for more info)